 If an ISO reference is in preparation, ISO/IEC DIR 2 dictates that details of the reference status be given as a footnote.
 In Asciidoc, this is done by giving the date as a double dash, and following the bibliographic anchor with a footnote macro:

 If an ISO reference includes all parts of the standard, that is indicated by appending

 In informative references, references to standards documents are still given with the same format of bibliographic anchor, and they are cited by their document identifier — although they are displayed with an incrementing reference number in brackets, for consistency with any bibliographic entries that are not standards documents.
-(This convention is taken from ISO.)
+ISO references appear before non-ISO references.
 So

 [bibliography] == Bibliography * [[[ISO3696,ISO 3696]]], _Water for analytical laboratory use -- Specification and test methods_ ... * [[[ref11,11]]] Nitrogen-ammonia-protein modified Kjeldahl method -- Titanium oxide and copper sulfate catalyst. _Official Methods and Recommended Practices of the AOCS_ (ed.
 Firestone, D.E.), AOCS Official Method Ba Ai 4-91, 1997, AOCS Press, Champaign, IL

 is displayed as: